 Ick!
 That Small Insect Could Be A Tick

-In a world of surprising crawling critters, ticks might be the most unwelcome of all in your Ozaukee County backyard.
+In a world of surprising crawling critters, ticks might be the most unwanted of all in your Ozaukee County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Ozaukee County and Wisconsin – brings out ticks in unprecedented numbers.
+Warm, wet weather – such as spring 2013 in Ozaukee County and northern Illinois – brings out ticks in high numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in Ozaukee County's wooded areas and brushy fields.
 When a potential host – human, dog or other warm-blooded creature – goes by, they crawl aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.